Rawhan1819/Iris-dataset/README.md

 # Data-Mining Tech
-Finding histograms, dtypes, column names and many more!
+Finding histograms, dtypes, column names and many more..!